namndh/quantile_computation/README.md

 ## Techcombank Interview Coding Test

 ### Problem definition:
-- In my opinion, the requirement of the test is to compute the quantile value of a list of number with known p-th percentile
+- In my opinion, the requirement of the test is to create a application with two apis that:
-- To solve the problem, I provide an API `quantile` which takes the input - a json form that contains the list named `pool` and the p-th percentile named `percentile`
+    - Add or update a pool of values
+    - Compute the quantile value of a pool with known p-th percentile
+### Installation:
+- Requirement: `docker`, `docker-compose`
+- To build a new container: `docker-compose build`
+- To up the container: `docker-compose up`
+### Solution
 - The algorithm I used in this project is:
     - Let `n` be the length of the `sorted_pool` and `0 < p <= 100` be the desired percentile.
     - If `n = 1` return the unique array element (regardless of the value of `p`); otherwise